 Rabbi Lowe and the Golem of Prague

-Golem is a Hebrew word, which has been translated in several ways: embryo, primitive matter, unformed matter, man without intelligence, manners and morals to name a few.
+Golem is a Hebrew word, which has been translated in several ways: embryo, primitive matter, unformed matter, a man without intelligence, manners and morals, to name a few.

 Few might be able to tell you the true origin of the story as the superstitious speculations of so many visitors to Prague has caused the story to take on every conceivable shape and fancy.